-What did Jeremiah mean by the time of Jacob’s trouble?
+What did Jeremiah mean “the time of Jacob’s trouble”?
 How does this unequaled time of trouble for Israel’s descendants relate to the end-time Great Tribulation?

 Many have asked what this trouble for Jacob’s descendants is and when it occurs.
 For an explanation showing that the descendants of Jacob are primarily the English-speaking nations and other nations of northwestern Europe in our modern world, see our articles “12 Tribes of Israel Today: Who Are They?” and another about “Who Are the United States and Britain in Prophecy?”

-This prophecy of unprecedented difficulty for Jacob’s descendants will be fulfilled just before the return of Jesus Christ.
+This prophecy of unprecedented difficulty for Jacob’s descendants will be fulfilled just before the second coming of Jesus Christ.
 The reason for God’s punishment is found in His instructions to their ancestors millennia ago.